apoxadmin/apox/apo-x.org/wp-content/plugins/jquery-t-countdown-widget/readme.txt

 = How does one use the shortcode, exactly? =
 A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete list of shortcode options</a> has been provided to answer this exact question.

-= Where can I fork this plugn and contribute changes? =
+= Where can I fork this plugin and contribute changes? =
 <a href='http://github.com/baden03/t-minus-countdown'>github</a>

 = Where can I translate this plugin into my favorite langauge? =
-<a href='http://translate.twinpictures.de/projects/t-countdown'>Community translation for T(-) Countdown</a> has been set up.
-You are <a href='http://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.
+<a href='https://translate.wordpress.org/projects/wp-plugins/jquery-t-countdown-widget'>Community translation for T(-) Countdown</a> has been set up.

 = How does one pronounce T Minus? =
 * Tee&mdash;As in Tea for Two, or Tee off time